falmar/dual-linked-list/README.md

 # Dual Sorted Linked List

 This package provides a sorted linked list implementation, allowing you to insert, search, delete, and display values in a sorted order.
-The values can be either integers or strings.
+The values can be either integers or strings but not both.

 ## Installation

 ## Usage